Archaeological Research Facility

 The Center for Children Who Stutter provides assessment and treatment for young children who stutter.
 These very young children require state-of-the-art prevention and treatment provided by professionals who are experts in stuttering.

-Education and research to improve services for children who stutter also are goals of the center.
+The goals of the center are to educate and research stuttering to improve services for children who stutter.
 The center was a logical extension of a four-year study (1992-96) funded by the National Institutes of Health, which provided guidance in the selection of assessment and treatment approaches and access to the families of children who stutter in the center’s service area.

 The Center for Children Who Stutter is supported by the Department of Human Communication Studies and the College of Communications.
-The center works closely with the National Stuttering Association, a self-help group for people who stutter, and the Stuttering Foundation of America.
+The center also works closely with the National Stuttering Association, a self-help organization for people who stutter, the Stuttering Foundation of America and other national and international stuttering support organizations across the world.

 Center for Collaborative Research and Prototype Development